Why Do My AirPods Keep Disconnecting? 10 Easy Fixes

 4. Click the i icon on the right side of your paired AirPods.

 5. Turn the Automatic Ear Detection off.
-This will hopefully solve the issue of the AirPods won’t stay connected problem.
+This will hopefully solve the AirPod connectivity issue.

 iOS multipoint Bluetooth, also known as automatic switching, enables the AirPods to change audio sources across devices connected to the same iCloud.
 So, if you’re facing the AirPods pro disconnecting issue, this might be one of the problems.